fostermadeco/cf-field-non-unique-slug/README.md

 Your app is ready to be deployed!

 #### `npm run upload`

+When you are ready to upload a new version of the app to CF, run this command.
+You don't need to run a build first.

 Uploads the build folder to contentful and creates a bundle that is automatically activated.
 The command guides you through the deployment process and asks for all required arguments.